Martin Luther in Roman Catholic German-Language Theologies

 As a result, neither the theology of Martin Luther nor that of the Council of Trent proves to be an insurmountable impediment to dialogue.
 Surprisingly, the results of this research have not been restricted to theology and ecumenical dialogue; rather, they continue to be at least implicitly received by the Magisterium of the Catholic Church and the popes since the Second Vatican Council.

-Today, Catholic doctrine can speak of Martin Luther as a witness to Jesus Christ, a teacher of theology, and a Catholic reformer, without the 16-century condemnations having yet been revised.
+Today, Catholic doctrine can speak of Martin Luther as a witness to Jesus Christ, a teacher of theology, and a Catholic reformer, without the 16th-century condemnations having yet been revised.
 The reconsideration of Martin Luther by Catholic theologians demonstrates a capacity for reform and points the way to overcoming the contentious theological gestalt of Catholic theology altogether.
 In this respect, the shape of Catholic theology today shows the influence of Martin Luther’s Reformation.

 Keywords: Martin Luther, Catholic Luther research, ecumenical dialogue, differentiating consensus, ecumenical hermeneutics, confessional Catholicity, doctrine of justification, Council of Trent, Second Vatican Council

 In the eyes of Roman Catholics, Martin Luther has for centuries been seen as a heretic and a divisive force in the church.
 At no point since the conflict in 1521 has he been considered a Catholic.
 Not until the end of the 19th century did Catholic theologians begin their gingerly approach to the figure of Luther.
-It took careful historic investigation before their research gradually freed itself from its centuries-long, one-sided approach to his person and work.
+It took careful historical investigation before their research gradually freed itself from its centuries-long, one-sided approach to his person and work.
 The resulting 20th-century research is due to the interest Catholic theologians have shown in the Reformation since the second half of the 19th century.
 This interest was based in part on Johann Adam Möhler’s Symbolik (1832) and Ignaz Franz Döllinger’s Die Reformation (1846–1848).
 Both church historians opened the way for theological investigation of the Reformers that was situated somewhere between polemics and irenicism.
 (Irenicism in Christian theology refers to attempts to unify Christian apologetical systems by using reason as an essential attribute.)

 In the context of German Catholicism of the 19th century, the work of the Catholic historian Johannes Janssen stands out; his Geschichte des deutschen Volkes seit dem Ausgang des Mittelalters (1876–1994) was exemplary of the reappraisal of the Reformation.
 It coincided with the striving of the Catholic population in the now predominantly Protestant German empire after the collapse of the old German empire in 1806 to free themselves from the burden of a one-sided, anti-Roman Catholic slant on history; this was evidenced by the founding of research institutes to thoroughly examine pre- and post-Reformation sources.
 An exceptional contribution to 20th-century Luther research has been made by the initial efforts of individual Catholic theologians; their reevaluation has brought an ecclesiastical understanding of the work and person of Martin Luther.